 Operating the Planner Hub

-The hub in Planner is an easy-to-use visual dashboard of what's going on in your organization.
-It's the place to see all your plans and visualize what needs to be done.
+The hub in Planner is a simple visual dashboard of what's going on in your organization.
+It's the place to see all your plans and visualize what needs to be done in the immediate future.
 You can highlight important plans at the top by making them "favorites” among some of the other more useful features.

-Once created, you now can create as many buckets as you want.
-These buckets will help you better organize your team’s work, no matter how exactly that needs to look.
-Valuable information, like who is assigned to what is also at your fingertips while items that are behind are tinted red for easy identification.
+Once created, you can create as many buckets as you want.
+These buckets will help you better organize your team’s work, no matter how exactly that needs to look to get the job done.
+Valuable information like who is assigned to what is also at your fingertips while items that are behind are tinted red for easy identification.

 Deploying “My Day” to Stay Organized